Is it possible to migrate volumes to another location?

 See cioctl node update info for details.

-Is there a way to install a specific version of Storidge CIO?
+Is there a way to install or update a specific version of Storidge CIO?

 The install script supports installing a particular version which matches the version on the running cluster.
 For example, to install build 3062, run: